How to Get Rid of Geese

 Aggressive Behavior

-While geese are docile on their own, they can become incredibly aggressive when they believe their young is in danger.
+While geese are docile on their own, they can become incredibly aggressive when they believe their young are in danger.
 This can lead to your two or four legged family members being injured, even if no harm was intended to the goslings.

 Noise